Calm Your Body and Mind on Stress

-In normal stress situations, the body returns to its natural state of regulation after the event has passed.
-However, many people live in a chronic state of stress in which the event or circumstances continue for a prolonged period of time.
-This could mean chronic pain or illness, worry about a loved one, unhealthy family dynamics or the impact of high stress jobs.
-Chronic stress also appears in normal everyday life situations such as raising a young family, long commutes, job or marriage challenges, or the feeling of never having enough time in the day.
+In normal stress situations, the body returns to its natural state after the event has passed.
+However, many people live in a state of stress in which the event or circumstances continue for a prolonged period of time.
+This could mean chronic pain or illness, worry about a loved one, challenging family relationships or the impact of a high stress job.
+This type of ongoing stress also appears in normal everyday life situations such as raising a young family, a long commute, job or marriage challenges, or the feeling of never having enough time in the day.

-When the body is in a chronic state of stress, it forgets how to restore and recover to its natural state of well-being.
-It literally gets “stuck” in the chronic stress state.
+When the body is in a continual state of stress, it forgets how to restore and recover to its natural state of well-being.
+It literally gets “stuck” in the stress state.

-Chronic stress results in a long-term drain on the body and impacts the overall health and well-being of the mind body connection.
-The effect of experiencing chronic stressful situations can lead to insomnia, anxiety, constant worry, chronically tight or tense muscles or auto-immune and heart related diseases.
+Ongoing stress results in a long-term drain on the body and impacts the overall health and well-being of the mind body connection.
+The effect of experiencing continual stressful situations can lead to difficulty sleeping, anxiety, worry, chronically tight or tense muscles or autoimmune and heart related diseases.

-The intention of this workshop is to create a space for you to breathe and feel your body, as well as teach you about what occurs in your body when you experience stress.
+The intention of this 4-week series is to create a space for you to breathe and relax as well as teach you about what happens in your body when you experience stress.